 She has donated many of her art pieces to raise funds for orphans in need, the Human Relief Foundation for Syria, the Winter Appeal for Gaza, Islamic Relief USA, the Trinidad Mosque.
 She has created paintings for Muslim doctors and dentists to give as gifts to their guest speakers at charity events.

-She is currently a mother of three and a wife who works from home.
+She is currently a mother of three who works from home.
 Shafina was born and raised in Bangladesh before moving to the United Kingdom as a teenager.
 She discovered her love of painting while adapting to a whole new culture and learning a new language.

 She felt her art education ended when she finished her GCSE Art.
 One of her college tutors recognised her potential, who urged her to pursue it further by enrolling in an Art and Design course at Tower Hamlet College.
 She opted to specialise in Surface design after finishing a B-tec National Diploma with overall Distinction.